HugoDataAnalyst/Psyduck/README.md

 - Weekly: After 02:00:00 of each Monday;
 - Monthly: After 03:00:00 of the first day of each Month;
 - Total: uses Daily timers.

+**Quest specific:**

+- Daily: After 16:00:00 of each day;
+- Weekly: After 16:00:00 of each Monday;
+- Monthly: After 16:00:00 of the first day of each Month;
+- Total: users Daily Timers.

 ## Requirements: